 Women valued lemon balm during childbirth and for monthly discomfort.
 Folk healers recommended it for headaches, low moods, and heart palpitations.1 European herbalists often combined it with chamomile (Matricaria chamomilla), lavender (Lavandula angustifolia), and passionflower (Passiflora incarnata) for deeper relaxation.

 The herb’s gentle nature made it accessible for daily use.
 Fresh leaves could be chewed for quick effects, dried for storage, or steeped in oils.
 Many homes kept bundles hanging in the kitchen year-round.
-Unlike stronger herbs needing precise doses, lemon balm’s mildness meant people could use it freely.
+Unlike stronger herbs requiring precise doses, lemon balm’s mildness meant people could enjoy it freely without worry.

 Persian physicians called it “the gladdening herb.”
-16th-century herbalist John Gerard praised its power to “drive away melancholy.”
-This rich history explains why lemon balm remains beloved among modern herb enthusiasts.
+In the 16th century, herbalist John Gerard praised its power to “drive away melancholy.”
+This rich history explains why lemon balm remains a favorite among modern herb enthusiasts seeking natural ways to unwind.

 Traditionally valued for its relaxing effects and aid in sleep, stress relief, and digestive discomfort.